Here at Raffle, we believe in being data-driven about AI. But what does that mean?

 In short, applying a data-driven approach means we use training data instead of defining rules.

-For example, in Google Duplex examples of conversations are used to learn to understand natural interactions when booking a table at a restaurant or making an appointment at a hairdresser.
+For example, in Google Duplex, examples of conversations are used to learn to understand natural interactions when booking a table at a restaurant or making an appointment with a hairdresser.

 The paradigm has become the leading one because it gives a performance which, given enough training data, is better than the rule-based one.
 The downside is that “enough data” is often quite a lot.

-At raffle.ai we use similar ideas so that models trained on one task can, with little adaptation, be applied in new domains or for new customers.
+At Raffle, we use similar ideas so that models trained on one task can, with little adaptation, be applied in new domains or for new customers.
 This is an example of few-shot learning.

-When adopting this paradigm in the natural language setting we have to pay careful attention to set up data collection schemes so that we can improve the system’s intelligence over time.
+When adopting this paradigm in the natural language setting, we must pay careful attention to setting up data collection schemes to improve the system’s intelligence over time.

 This could, for example, be that we make sure that we collect data every time our current deployed system does something that doesn't make sense for the user.
 By focusing on the errors, the system will improve faster.

 Our Raffle Insights dashboards allow users to train their data in real-time.